adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 triple 4
 ```

-Let me explain what I did here.
 I created a multiply function that takes two arguments and multiplies them.
 In Haskell everything is curried, it's perfectly fine to invoke this function with only a single argument.
-What will I get back?
-Another function and not an exception.
+What will I get back? **Another function**.
 This was the breakthrough for me: partially applying a function yields another function.
-Then I defined two other functions, one that passes in 2 to double, the other 3 to triple whatever argument we pass to it.
+Then I defined two other functions, one that passes in 2 to double, the other 3 to triple whatever argument I pass to it.

 What I was amazed by this was the easiness and the natural nature of Haskell's currying through partial application.